datacenter/nexus9000/nexusscripts/Readme.txt

 #Automation of Switch Monitoring Category
 Pre-requisites: Install jinja2 template engine e.g pip install jinja2
+Python version > 2.7.*

+Scripts are tested on Ubuntu 14.04 release machine.

 Note: If pip does not exist then install it with the command 'sudo apt-get install python-pip'

 1. Interface monitoring